Dan James (American football)

-Daniel Anthony James (born August 10, 1937 – July 4, 1987) was a professional American football offensive lineman for the Pittsburgh Steelers from 1960 to 1966.
+Daniel Anthony James (August 10, 1937 – July 4, 1987) was an American professional football offensive lineman for the Pittsburgh Steelers from 1960 to 1966.
 He played college football at Ohio State University.

-Dan attended Elder High School and the center was drafted with the eight pick in the first round of the 1959 NFL Draft by the San Francisco 49ers.
+James attended Elder High School and the center was selected by the San Francisco 49ers with the eighth pick in the first round of the 1959 NFL draft.

-He eventually played with the Pittsburgh Steelers and retired in the late 1960s.
+He eventually played for the Steelers and retired in the late 1960s.
 He then returned home to Cincinnati with his wife and children.